nizzaneela/Programming_error_explanation/README.md

      bf = 0.25*p_tau_p_given_i1**2*sum(posteriors)/(0.5*p_tau_1c_given_i1*sum(posteriors[:2]))
      return bf
 ```
-Repeatedly resampling the likelihoods and computing the Bayes factors then provides a distribution of results that can be expected from reproducing the analysis.
+Repeatedly resampling the likelihoods and computing the Bayes factors then provides a distribution of results that can be expected from replicating the analysis.
 ```
 recCA_posteriors = np.array([77.28, 8.18, 10.49, 3.71])/100 # from Table 1
 results = []